mlenzen/interval/README.rst

 Why?
 ====
-Dealing with months and years can be cumbersome in python.
+Dealing with months and years can be cumbersome and verbose in python.
 Remembering which function to call from ``datetime.datetime`` or ``calendar`` or worse - having to roll your own each time.